1R-obo/AI-CAD-Project/README.md

 | <img src="https://raw.githubusercontent.com/1R-obo/AI-CAD-Project/main/images/lowpolytree1.jpg" width="300"/> | <img src="https://raw.githubusercontent.com/1R-obo/AI-CAD-Project/main/images/lowpolytree2.png" width="300"/> | <img src="https://raw.githubusercontent.com/1R-obo/AI-CAD-Project/main/images/lowpolytree3.PNG" width="300"/> |

 ## Analysis:
+&nbsp;&nbsp;&nbsp;&nbsp;The results of the survey suggest that the integration of AI, specifically ChatGPT, as a tutoring too was shown to be beneficial in participants’ modeling, and was well-recieved by participants.Most users reported a positive experience, suggesting that the project was successful in demonstrating the potential of AI to assist in educational contexts, in this case, CAD.

+**Ethical Considerations:**
-&nbsp;&nbsp;&nbsp;&nbsp;From the survey, AI as a tutor was shown to be in the participants’ modeling.
-Regarding ethics, the survey asked users: “What is your opinion on using ChatGPT as a tutor?
+A significant portion of the survey focused on understanding the ethical implications of using AI as a tutor.
+The survey asked users: “What is your opinion on using ChatGPT as a tutor?
 Do you feel that relying on it for learning feels like 'cheating'?
 What are your thoughts on the ethical implications of using AI as a learning aid?”.

-Some responses include:
+The responses indicated that they did not percieve using ChatGPT as cheating, as long as it was being used appropriately.

+Here are a few notable responses:

 &nbsp;&nbsp;- “Using chatgpt is fine as long as you are using it as a learning look.
 As for ethics, it's just another way to learn skills so I don't think it qualifies as cheating”